-- Opinion Research Services (ORS) was commissioned by the West London Housing Partnership to prepare a Strategic Housing Market Assessment (SHMA) for the area, and for each of its constituent planning bodies.
-The West London Housing Partnership comprises the London Boroughs of Barnet, Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon, Hounslow and the Old Oak and Park Royal Development Corporation.
+- Opinion Research Services (ORS) was commissioned by the London Borough of Barnet to prepare a Strategic Housing Market Assessment (SHMA) for the boroughs comprising the West London Alliance (WLA).
+The West London Alliance is a partnership between the London boroughs of Barnet, Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon and Hounslow.
 This is the Executive Summary for the London Borough of Ealing. - 2.
 The SHMA methodology was based on secondary data, and the SHMA sought to: - " Provide evidence of the need and demand for housing based on demographic projections; - " Consider market signals about the balance between demand for and supply of dwellings; - " Establish the Objectively Assessed Need for housing over the period 2016-41; - " Identify the appropriate balance between market and affordable housing; and - " Address the needs for all types of housing, including the private rented sector, people wishing to build their own home, family housing, housing for older people and households with specific needs.